Jacksoor/serviette/docs/users/bank.rst

 Income
 ------

-Income is received on a per-character basis – each character sent by you will pay out a certain amount (generally 1 character = 1 unit of currency).
+Income is received in certain channels when you send a message, subject to a cooldown period (generally 2 minutes).
+The amount is random and varies (generally between 1 and 5 units of currency).

 Basic Commands
 --------------